 BUILT IN THE 18TH CENTURY

 For summer, there is cool linen on four poster beds and in winter, cashmere to keep the chill away.
-The breakfast table celebrates produce from the area and organic eggs from the happy hens that roam the garden.
+The breakfast tables celebrates produce from the area and organic eggs from the happy hens that roam the garden.
 We fill breakfast glasses with freshly pressed citrus, grown in large terracotta pots in the citrus garden.

 There are no chocolates on bed pillows, no formal reception and no crowds of people.
 There is only beauty and simplicity.